KRIGOLSON TEACHING

 i.
 Define prediction errors, reinforcement learning, and supervised learning.

-10: An exceptional answer with new ideas, new information, and a perfect summary of all the content associated with this question.
+vi: An exceptional answer will have new ideas, new information, and a perfect summary of all the content associated with this question.

 Reading: